 )

 The signature is what makes JWTs trustworthy.
-Anyone can read the header and payload, but only the server that holds the secret key can produce a valid signature.
-If someone tampers with the payload, the signature will no longer match and the token will be rejected.
+Anyone can read the header and payload, but only the party that holds the secret key (HS256) or private key (RS256) can produce a valid signature.
+If someone modifies even a single character in the payload, the signature will no longer match and the server will reject the token.

 How to decode a JWT

-Decoding a JWT means reading the header and payload — it requires no secret key.
-You are simply reversing the Base64URL encoding.
+Decoding a JWT means reading the header and payload.
+It requires no secret key — you are simply reversing the Base64URL encoding.
+This is useful for inspecting claims, checking expiry times, and debugging authentication issues.

 function decodeJWT(token) {